simonheys/simonheys/README.md

 ### Hello 👋

-I’m Simon, an experienced Lead Product Designer with a passion for making and crafting digital products, tools and services that are useful, empowering or inspiring to others.
+I’m Simon, an experienced Lead Product Designer / Software Engineer with a passion for making and crafting digital products, tools and services that are useful, empowering or inspiring to others.

 [Portfolio](https://www.simonheys.com/)<br />
 [Email](mailto:si@simonheys.com)<br />